sagifogel/Proptics/docs/src/main/mdoc/optics/traversal.md

 }
 ```

 Most of the time you will be dealing with collections.
-This so the way to create a `Traversal` for a collection:
+This is the way to create a `Traversal` for a collection:

 ```scala
 import cats.syntax.option._